-1 THREADS is an expression with a value of type int; it specifies the number of threads and has the same value on every thread.
+1 THREADS is an expression with integral value; it specifies the number of threads and has the same value on every thread.
 Under the static THREADS translation environment, THREADS is an integer constant suitable for use in #if preprocessing directives.